 Once outside of the bubble, former Evangelicals look at the beliefs they once held dear and often say to themselves, how could I ever had believed these things?
 These beliefs just don’t make sense!
 And there it is, The Michael Mock Rule: These beliefs just don’t make sense.
 I now understand that I once believed things that can only be labeled as bat-shit crazy.
 There is no way for me to openly and honestly judge my past religious beliefs without concluding that I believed things better suited for a sequel to One Flew Over the Cuckoo’s Nest.

-It has been almost nine years since my divorce from Jesus was finalized.
-I haven’t read the Bible in almost a decade, nor have I darkened the doors of the church to attend worship.
+It has been almost thirteen years since my divorce from Jesus was finalized.
+I haven’t read the Bible in over a decade, nor have I darkened the doors of the church to attend worship.
 Every day I live, I am one day further removed from religious beliefs, practices, and indoctrination that once dominated my every thought, word, and deed.
 I am at the place in life where Christian beliefs now sound strange, odd, and fanciful — dusty relics from ancient human history.
 I find myself saying, this just doesn’t make sense.
-And in these moments, I tip my hat and say, thank you Michael Mock.
+And in these moments, I tip my hat and say, thank you, Michael Mock.

 What do you think of The Michael Mock Rule?
 Please share your thoughts in the comment section.

 Bruce Gerencser, 64, lives in rural Northwest Ohio with his wife of 43 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.